Way Veney’s family tree has deep roots.

 “It’s surreal.
 You don’t take it for granted,” Veney added.
 “I translate that a lot to my players and try to get them to understand that the people that fought … they were forced here.
 It wasn’t like they came here because they wanted to.”

 Veney learned of her connection to William Tucker in July 2017, after relatives organized a clean-up of the cemetery, the Tucker Family Cemetery.
-During the cleanup, Veney’s uncle, Walter Tucker, discovered the skull of an unidentified African American woman.
+During the cleanup, Veney’s uncle, Walter Jones, discovered the skull of an unidentified African American woman.
 The discovery prompted family conversations about heritage and email chains among relatives.

 The cemetery is a few miles from Veney’s childhood home in Hampton, but she did not visit it as a child, she said.